splace/os/README.md

-# os
-  * /xattribs - access to extended file attributes on linux
+  * os/xattribs - access to extended file attributes on linux